yangdanny97/yangdanny97.github.io/_posts/2024-12-20-adopt-your-spot.md

   <img height="500" src="https://yangdanny97.github.io/misc/adopt_your_spot/locations_bar.png">
 </p>

-Tree beds are the most commonly adopted spot by a fair margin.
-Other common locations include parks, residential areas, and locations along the street (sidewalks, corners, bus stops).
+The data confirms that tree beds are the most commonly adopted spot by a fair margin.
+Other common locations include parks, residential areas, and street locations.

 I was a little surprised to see so few responses mention vacant/abandoned lots or construction sites, since in my own neighborhood those areas tend to accumulate a lot of litter.
 Perhaps there are fewer vacant lots in other parts of the city.